If you're on a Galaxy Fold, consider unfolding your phone or viewing it in full screen to best optimize your experience.

 Your interest rate is just one factor affecting how much you pay for your home loan -- your loan size also matters.
 To keep costs down, check out these five affordable places to purchase an Indiana home.

-South Bend has the eighth-lowest cost of living of any city in America.
-Almost 6 in 10 of the city's 102,233 residents live in a home they own, and the median value of these homes is just $82,500.
+South Bend has the fourth-lowest cost of living of any city in America, according to Niche.
+Almost 6 in 10 of the city's 102,037 residents are homeowners, and the median value of these homes is just $85,200.
 Property taxes in St. Joseph County, where South Bend is located, are a little higher than in Fort Wayne, at 1.13% of assessed fair market value, according to Tax-Rates.org.
-Still, South Bend ranks as the 42nd-best city (out of 228) for new homeowners in America.
-It's also home to many attractions residents will enjoy, including the Studebaker National Museum and the Potawatomi Zoo, which is Indiana's oldest animal park.
+Still, South Bend ranks as the 32nd-best city (out of 228) to buy a house in the U.S. It's also home to many attractions residents will enjoy, including the Studebaker National Museum and the Potawatomi Zoo, which is Indiana's oldest animal park.